SonarSource/sonarqube/scripts/patches/README.md

 This directory contains patches to be used by any script which uses function `call_patches` from `patches_utils.sh`.

+`start.sh` disables telemetry by default (pointing it at `http://localhost`) so dev instances don't report to production.
+Use `-p telemetry` to re-enable it against your own endpoint (see `telemetry.sh`).

 Patches are files with extension `.sh`.
 Name of the patch is the name of the file without extension (so name of patch "debug.sh" is "debug").

 Patches run in the same directory as the calling script provided `patches_utils.sh` has been sourced in the calling script.